Home Depot: EEOC disability discrimination suit

 In September 2012, Home Depot agreed to pay $100,000 and furnish other relief to settle a disability discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission, for the alleged failure to provide a reasonable accommodation for a cashier with cancer at its Towson, Maryland, store and then for purportedly firing her because of her condition.

 Lead paint

 In December 2020, The Home Depot was fined $20.75 million for lead paint violations.
-Home Depot were accused of hiring contractors for their home renovation services who did not use proper lead abatement procedures during renovation projects.
+Home Depot were accused of hiring contractors for its home renovation services who did not use proper lead abatement procedures during renovation projects.